 Note that all file paths are relative to the directory where the configuration file is, not to the one where you run crowbook.
-So if 16 you set and 17 run foo18.epub will be generated in some/dir, not in your current directory.
+So if16 you set output.epub: foo.epub foo18.epub will be generated in some/dir, not in your current directory.